perxhealth/aws-ecs-deploy-action/README.md

 ### Inputs

-The Action currently expects five required inputs, and no further optional inputs.
+The Action currently expects four required inputs, and no further optional inputs.

 **NOTE**: Input names are underscores, not hyphenated.